gabygaby123/capstone/README.md

 ## Home Page

-At the top of this page and all my pages, I have a responsive nav bar with the Peso Pluma logo that takes the user back to the home page.
+At the top of this page and all my pages, I have a responsive nav bar, with the Peso Pluma logo that takes the user back to the home page.
+I made this nav bar with bootstrap.

 On my home page I have a video of Peso Pluma preforming.

 Right below that, I have a quote from Peso, "We Are Peso Pluma"

 There are 2 short paragraphs afterwards, descibing the artist and motive for my website.
 I also list what items I have for sale.
-Below that, I have his tour listing.
+Below that, I have his tour listing. the listings are images displayed with the bootstrap "card" attribute.

 This is all diplayed infront of a gradient background that goes from black to purple.
 The gradient effect is applied on all pages for consistency.